skillrepos/ai-aip/labs.md

 ---

 **What the agent example does**
-- Uses a local Ollama-served LLM (llama3.2) to interpret natural language queries about weather.
+- Uses a local Ollama-served LLM (llama3.2) to decide to call a tool and interpret natural language queries about weather.
 - Extracts coordinates from the input, queries Open-Meteo for weather data.
-- Converts temperatures and provides a summary forecast using a TAO loop.
+- Provides a summary forecast using a TAO loop.

 **What it demonstrates about the framework**
 - Shows how to integrate **LangChain + Ollama** to drive LLM reasoning.
 - Demonstrates **Chain of Thought** reasoning with `Thought → Action → Observation` steps.
-- Introduces simple function/tool calling with a deterministic LLM interface.
+- Introduces simple function/tool calling using an LLM.

 ---